hcsoylu/contact-app/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variable to your .env file
+You will need to add the following environment variable to your .env file

 `REACT_APP_SECRET_KEY`